MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/security/multifactor-authentication.md

 ms.author: jswymer
 ms.date: 04/01/2023
 ---
-# Multi-Factor Authentication for Business Central
+# Multifactor authentication for Business Central

 [!INCLUDE[azure-ad-to-microsoft-entra-id](~/../shared-content/shared/azure-ad-to-microsoft-entra-id.md)]

-When using Microsoft Entra authentication with [!INCLUDE[prod_short](../developer/includes/prod_short.md)], we recommend you take advantage of Microsoft Entra Multi-Factor Authentication (MFA).
+When using Microsoft Entra authentication with [!INCLUDE[prod_short](../developer/includes/prod_short.md)], we recommend you take advantage of Microsoft Entra multifactor authentication (MFA).
 MFA further safeguards access to the application and data.
 It delivers single sign-on authentication through a range of verification options, like:

 - Phone call
 - Text message
 - Mobile app notification
 - One-time password

 It can be used both on-premises and in the cloud to add security for accessing Microsoft online services, remote access applications, and more.
-For more information, see the [Azure Multi-Factor Authentication documentation](/azure/active-directory/authentication/concept-mfa-howitworks).
+For more information, see the [How it works: Microsoft Entra multifactor authentication](/azure/active-directory/authentication/concept-mfa-howitworks).

 ## Conditional access support